0xWILL225/avoid-everything/README.md

 - **Refining on Optimized Policy Experts (ROPE)**: A fine-tuning procedure that refines motion policies using optimization-based demonstrations

 The system achieves over 91% success rate in challenging manipulation scenarios while being significantly faster than traditional planning approaches.

+## Data and Checkpoints
+You can find the data and checkpoints from the paper on [Zenodo](https://zenodo.org/records/15249565).

 ## Installation